22 Effective No-Equipment Workouts You Can Do at Home

 Warm-Up

-You must warm-up for at least 10 minutes before you start with the exercises.
+You must warm-up for at least 10 minutes before you do no-equipment workouts at home.

 Warming up is essential for any workout.
 It gets your blood flowing to your muscles, helps prevent injuries, and makes your workout better overall.
 Warming up is important to elevate body temperature, metabolic rate, and oxygen uptake (3).